 And - you’ve guessed it - product taxonomies are so important because they trigger the subconscious ease that’s felt from seamless customer journeys.

-In eCommerce, having a strong product taxonomy is the crux of your digital merchandising strategy.
+In eCommerce, having a strong product taxonomy is the crux of your digital merchandising and product discovery strategy.

 With that in mind (and coffee in my belly), I’ll take you through product taxonomies from A-Z. There will be plenty of examples along the way so you can see taxonomies at work.

 So buckle up, drink your coffee, and let’s get started.